mikegerwitz/easejs/README.md

 Please note that, as the project is under active development, the API may change until the first release.

-This module uses the [CommonJS](http://commonjs.org) module format.
+ease.js uses the [CommonJS](http://commonjs.org) module format.
 In the examples below, [Node.js](http://nodejs.org) is used.

 ### Creating Classes